Yoga Therapy

 Individual sessions:

-Do I want to feel more seen and heard?
+• Do I want to feel validated, more seen and heard?

 Relationships sessions:

-Do I have a relationship that feels stuck?
-Like you’re not seeing eye to eye?
-Like you’re not connecting?
+• Do I have a relationship that feels stuck?
+Do we have trouble seeing eye to eye or connecting?

-Or would I like to connect with them in a different way?
-To get to know each other in a new way?
+• Do I want to connect with this person in a new way, to get to know each other better?

 • Build ability to be with discomfort